Radu Paisie: Origins

 In various other records, Paisie is treated as a Basarab family member.
 An early account by the scholar Nicolaus Olahus describes a Petrus ab Argyes, most likely the future Paisie, being born to a lesser Basarab, by the name of Stanciul (Stantzul).
 The latter, Olahus reports, was decapitated during one of Vlad the Impaler's three reigns in Wallachia, as an alleged conspirator against the throne.
 As historian Cornelia Popa-Gorjanu notes, this narrative would make Olahus and Paisie first cousins, and members of the Basarabs' Dănești branch.
 Olahus' text is endorsed by the literary historian Corneliu Albu, who further suggests that Olahus and Paisie may have corresponded with each other in Romanian.

 Historian Constantin Rezachevici argues that Paisie and Olahus were not biological relatives: Paisie was indeed born to Stanciul's wife, but his natural father was Radu the Great, giving Paisie equal rights of succession.
 Scholars Cristina Feneșan and Jean-Louis Bacqué-Grammont record a letter of July 15, 1535, sent from the Eastern Hungarian Kingdom by John Zápolya; it notes that an unnamed son of Radu, "persuaded that the regnant voivode was a wrongdoer, took monastic orders and changed his appearance."
 Feneșan and Bacqué-Grammont identify this text as a reference to Paisie/Petru.
 Various other authors who credit Paisie as a Basarab see him as an heir of the rival Drăculești.
-They include historian Nicolae Iorga, who accepts Paisie's claim to have been a natural son of Radu the Great.
+They include historian Iorga, who accepts Paisie's claim to have been a natural son of Radu the Great.
 Popa-Gorjanu similarly concludes that "Petru of the Argeș was the son of Radu the Great, as attested in all writs and documents, and not the son of Stanciu, Olahus' uncle."
 By contrast, genealogist Constantin Gane credits Paisie as the son of Stanciul, and not as Radu's son.
 He further proposes that Paisie was more distantly related to the Drăculești, as a direct descendant from Vlad the Impaler.